matthew-tfs/mjcb.io/content/blog/00036-visual-studio-code-with-latex-follow-up.md

 ### Git Exceptions ###

-If you use Git for your LaTeX document management there are a few extensions that you can add to your **.gitignore** file to keep them our of your repository.
+If you use Git for your LaTeX document management, there are a few extensions that you can add to your **.gitignore** file to keep them out of your repository.
 In my opinion these extensions don't need to be committed:

 ```ini
 *.aux